 A little more about me

-Right now I’m doing a lot of freelance copywriting work, with a little content strategy thrown in.
+Right now I’m doing the freelance thing as a copywriter, with a dash of content strategy.
 I care about simplicity, clarity, and usability.
 I don’t care about winning awards or being mentioned in Adweek or whatever.
-I work remotely for some awesome clients.
-Currently:
+I’m currently working with Elephant as a freelance copy lead.

 At night I turn into a DJ.
 I play around NYC and Brooklyn at these fine establishments, and some others.